Jorge Soler Player Props: Marlins vs. Mariners

-The Miami Marlins, including Jorge Soler (.439 on-base percentage in past 10 games, 93 points above season-long percentage), battle starting pitcher Bryce Miller and the Seattle Mariners at T-Mobile Park, Monday at 9:40 PM ET.
+On Tuesday, Jorge Soler (.436 on-base percentage in past 10 games, 90 points above season-long percentage) and the Miami Marlins face the Seattle Mariners, whose starting pitcher will be George Kirby.
+First pitch is at 9:40 PM ET.

-He mashed two homers in his last appearance (going 3-for-4) in his most recent game against the White Sox.
+In his last game he had a hitless showing (0-for-2) against the Mariners.

 Jorge Soler Game Info & Props vs. the Mariners